Spain travel insurance

-Medical repatriation to the UK also isn’t covered by an EHIC but it’s covered by your travel insurance under medical expenses.
+Medical repatriation (getting you back to the UK) also isn’t covered by an EHIC or GHIC but it’s covered by your travel insurance under medical expenses.

 If your flight is delayed you may be entitled to compensation from your travel provider under EU rules, but you must have evidence of loss.

 If you arrive at your destination later than planned because public transport is delayed, you can usually claim on your travel insurance for a predetermined amount listed in your policy.
 It's there to help you pay for food and phone calls while you wait for another connection.
 If there’s a long delay, at least 12 hours, you may also claim for a proportion of accommodation costs and additional travel expenses.